Johann Karl Klotz

 Johann Karl Klotz (1709-1769) was born in Mittenwald, Germany, the son of Mathias Klotz (I) and Ursula, née Schlaucher.
 His godfather was Andreas Jais, described as a "lediger Lautenmacher" (unmarried lutenist).
 He resided in the lower market in a half-house that previously belonged to Thomas Nebel.
 Johann Karl Klotz was married to Margaretha Knilling.
 Sources contain conflicting information regarding his death; John Dilworth states he died in 1769, while Cecie Stainer notes he "died young" and that his instruments are rare.

-- Soundholes: His instruments featured Cremonese soundholes.
+- His instruments featured Cremonese soundholes.

-- Head: A characteristic head with a small inner volute and an extended last turn was typical of his work.
+- A characteristic head with a small inner volute and an extended last turn was typical of his work.

-- Varnish: The varnish he used is described as thin and intense in colour, with some examples showing a more Amati-like golden-brown hue.
+- The varnish he used is described as thin and intense in colour, with some examples showing a more Amati-like golden-brown hue.
 Willibald Leo Lütgendorff notes he used "dunkelbraunen Lack" (dark brown varnish), while Cecie Stainer observed a "dark varnish, almost black in colour."

-- Workmanship: John Dilworth describes his execution as "less well disciplined... than some others of the family," however, Willibald Leo Lütgendorff considered him "einer der besten Geigenmacher seiner Familie" (one of the best violin makers of his family), and Cecie Stainer states his instruments are "among the best of those made by the Klotz family."
+- John Dilworth describes his execution as "less well disciplined... than some others of the family," however, Willibald Leo Lütgendorff considered him "einer der besten Geigenmacher seiner Familie" (one of the best violin makers of his family), and Cecie Stainer states his instruments are "among the best of those made by the Klotz family."

-- Labels: He used manuscript labels up to 1750, thereafter transitioning to printed labels.
+- He used manuscript labels up to 1750, thereafter transitioning to printed labels.
 Examples include: "Ioan.
 Carol Kloz, in / Mittenvvald, An 1752.", "Johan Carl Klotz fecit / in Mittenwald, 1754", and "Joan Carol Klotz in Mittenwald, an.
 1750".

-Influence
+Influence and legacy

 - Training: He is thought to have been a pupil of Sebastian Klotz, his half-brother.